 Your data must be stored in a Parquet file in your object storage.
 The name of the file does not matter, but it must have the .parquet extension.

-The Parquet file must contain the following columns:
+When importing into a dense index, the Parquet file must contain the following columns:

 Column nameParquet typeDescription